 Cirrhosis was the 10th leading cause of death for men and the 12th for women in the United States in 2001 (6).
 Although the improvements of health services worldwide, the increased morbidity and mortality of cirrhosis may be explained by prolonged survival of the human being and increased prevalence of excess weight all over the world.

-For example, nonalcoholic fatty liver disease (NAFLD) affects up to one third of the world population, and it has become the most common cause of chronic liver disease even at childhood at the moment (45).
-NAFLD is a marker of pathological fat deposition combined with a low-grade chronic inflammation, which results with hypercoagulability, endothelial dysfunction, and an accelerated atherosclerosis (45).
-Beside terminating with cirrhosis, NAFLD is associated with higher overall mortality rates as well as increased prevalence of cardiovascular diseases (46).
-Authors reported independent associations between NAFLD and impaired flow-mediated vasodilation and increased mean carotid artery intima-media thickness (CIMT) (47).
-NAFLD may be considered as the hepatic consequences of the metabolic syndrome and SCD (9, 48).
-Probably smoking also plays a role in the endothelial inflammatory process of the liver, since the systemic inflammatory effects of smoking on endothelial cells is wellknown with Buerger's disease and COPD (49).
-Increased oxidative stresses, inactivation of antiproteases, and release of proinflammatory mediators may terminate with a systemic atherosclerosis in smokers.
-The atherosclerotic effects of alcohol are much more prominent in hepatic endothelium probably due to the highest concentrations of its metabolites in the liver.
-Chronic infectious and inflammatory processes may also terminate with an accelerated atherosclerosis all over the body (50).
-For example, chronic hepatitis C virus (HCV) infection raised CIMT, and normalization of hepatic function with HCV clearance may be secondary to reversal of favourable lipids observed with the chronic infection (50, 51).
-As a result, beside COPD, ileus, leg ulcers, digital clubbing, CHD, CRD, and stroke, cirrhosis may also be found among the atherosclerotic consequences of the metabolic syndrome and SCD.
+For example, nonalcoholic fatty liver disease (NAFLD) affects up to one third of the world population, and it became the most common cause of chronic liver disease even in childhood nowadays (52).
+NAFLD is a marker of pathological fat deposition combined with a lowgrade inflammation which results with hypercoagulability, endothelial dysfunction, and an accelerated atherosclerosis (52).
+Beside terminating with cirrhosis, NAFLD is associated with higher overall mortality rates as well as increased prevalence of cardiovascular diseases (53).
+Authors reported independent associations between NAFLD and impaired flow-mediated vasodilation and increased mean carotid artery intima-media thickness (CIMT) (54).
+NAFLD may be considered as one of the hepatic consequences of the metabolic syndrome and SCD (9, 55).
+Probably smoking also takes a role in the endothelial inflammatory process of the liver, since the systemic inflammatory effects of smoking on endothelial cells is well-known with Buerger's disease and COPD (56).
+Increased oxidative stresses, inactivation of antiproteases, and release of proinflammatory mediators may terminate with the systemic atherosclerosis in smokers.
+The atherosclerotic effects of alcohol are prominent in hepatic endothelium probably due to the highest concentrations of its metabolites there.
+Chronic infectious and inflammatory processes may also terminate with an accelerated atherosclerosis all over the body (57).
+For example, chronic hepatitis C virus (HCV) infection raised CIMT, and normalization of hepatic function with HCV clearance may be secondary to reversal of favourable lipids observed with the chronic infection (57, 58).
+As a result, beside COPD, ileus, leg ulcers, digital clubbing, CHD, CRD, and stroke, cirrhosis may also be found among the systemic atherosclerotic consequences of the SCD.